 When I feel like I am on my last nerve, I’ll do something to lighten the mood.
 We may have a little tickle session, make funny faces at each other, or chase each other around the house.

 Embracing your role as a stay at home mom takes time.
-There will be days when you feel like you may be going in sane, but I hope that some of these tips will help return sanity to your life.
+There will be days when you feel like you may be going crazy, but I hope that some of these tips will help return sanity to your life.